mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/querying-managing-data.md

 ## 4 How Can I Use My Existing SQL Database in Mendix?

-For details on using an existing SQL database in Mendix, see the section [How Does Mendix Support Direct Access to an External SQL Database?](importing-data#external-sql) in *External Data*.
+You can use the Database Connector to run SQL actions on any database you are using.
+To learn more about using an existing SQL database in Mendix, see the section [How Does Mendix Support Direct Access to an External SQL Database?](importing-data#external-sql) in *External Data*.

 ## 5 What APIs Does Mendix Offer to Extend Data Storage Behavior?